debayan-datta/Indian-Liver-Patient-Classification/README.md

-## Modeling
+## Modelling

 The prediction task is to determine whether a patient suffers from liver disease based on the information about several biochemical markers, including albumin and other enzymes required for metabolism.
-You can find the code in Modelling.ipynb
+You can find the code in Modelling.ipynb.
+The models used are:

 - Baseline Model (Dummy Classifier)
 - Logistic Regression
 - KNN